 - a.
-All settings for hearings or trials shall be scheduled through the Court Administrator/ for the Court which will be presiding over the hearing or trial.
-For potential hearing dates, the party requesting the hearing shall contact the Court Administrator/ Coordinator for the District Court which has been assigned the case. - b.
+All settings for hearings or trials shall be scheduled through the Court Administrator for the Court which will be presiding over the hearing or trial.
+For potential hearing dates, the party requesting the hearing shall contact the Court Administrator for the District Court which has been assigned the case. - b.
 If a case has an "A" cause number the party requesting the hearing shall contact the Court Administrator for the 2nd 25th Judicial District Court.
-If a case has a "B" cause number the party requesting the hearing shall contact the Court Coordinator for the 274th Judicial District Court.
+If a case has a "B" cause number the party requesting the hearing shall contact the Court Administrator for the 274th Judicial District Court.
 If a case has a "C" cause number the party requesting the hearing shall contact the Court Administrator for the 25th Judicial District Court.
-If a case has an "E" cause number the party requesting the hearing shall contact the Court Coordinator for the 456th Judicial District Court. - c.
+If a case has a "C" cause number the party requesting the hearing shall contact the Court Administrator for the 25th Judicial District Court.
+If a case has an "E" cause number the party requesting the hearing shall contact the Court Administrator for the 456th Judicial District Court. - c.
 All hearings in contested cases shall be set by written motion with a Notice or Order Setting Hearing attached.
 The Notice or Order Setting Hearing shall contain an estimated time allocation for the hearing.
-A case will not be set on any District Court docket unless a Notice or Order Setting Hearing has been signed by the Court Administrator/ Coordinator for the District Court presiding over the hearing and e-filed into the case.
-If a Notice of Order Setting Hearing has not been signed by the appropriate Court Administrator/ Coordinator and e-filed the Presiding Judge may sua
+A case will not be set on any District Court docket unless a Notice or Order Setting Hearing has been signed by the Court Administrator for the District Court presiding over the hearing and e-filed into the case.
+If a Notice of Order Setting Hearing has not been signed by the appropriate Court Administrator and e-filed the Presiding Judge may sua sponte drop the setting and/or refuse to conduct the hearing.

-- sponte drop the setting and/or refuse to conduct the hearing. - d.
-A party shall not request a setting unless the party has filed the motion with the certifications required in Local Rule: Chapter 2 Subsection 2 or will file the motion immediately, but in no event later than 24 hours after obtaining the setting dates from the appropriate Court Administrator/ Coordinator. - e.
+- d.
+A party shall not request a setting unless the party has filed the motion with the certifications required in Local Rule: Chapter 2 Subsection 2 or will file the motion immediately, but in no event later than 24 hours after obtaining the setting dates from the appropriate Court Administrator. - e.
 Each request for a setting shall include an estimate of the total time required for the entire hearing, on all matters, for all participants.
-Please note that a half-day hearing may include a break, and a full-day hearing may include breaks in the morning and afternoon as well as a lunch break.
-As a result, a half-day hearing generally provides fewer than three hours, and a full-day hearing generally provides fewer than 6 hours. - f.
+Please note that a half-day hearing includes a break, and a full-day hearing includes breaks in the morning and afternoon as well as a lunch break.
+As a result, a half-day hearing generally provides fewer than three hours, and a full-day hearing generally provides fewer than 6 hours.

+f.
 Any matter which the court determines cannot reasonably be heard within the announced time will be rescheduled at the discretion of the court.
 For jury trials, the total announced time shall include time for final pre-trial matters, voir dire, evidence, charge conference, and closing arguments.